KaylaPl4yz/KaylaPl4yz/README.md

 > — This user is chronically online and stays away from situations unless it involves them directly

-> — This user is an absolute cornball
+> — This user is an absolute cornball and has the free will to hide or block anyone who bothers them

 > — This Github intro hasnt been programmed to write EVERYTHING about this user.
 It is adviced to talk to the user to know more about them.